 - Lack of adequate and ongoing health care (most likely the reason for the higher fatalities rates in minority children).

 - Significant behavioral or psychosocial problems

-- Underestimating the severity of an acute attack poses the greatest threat
+- Underestimating the severity of an acute attack -- this poses the greatest threat

-African-American children have more than six times the death rate of Caucasians in the age groups of 4 years and younger and 15 - 24 years.
+African American children have more than six times the death rate of Caucasians in the age groups of 4 years and younger and 15 to 24 years.
 Hispanic children also have a higher risk.

 Asthma generally improves as children get older, although most school-age children with persistent asthma will still experience symptoms through adolescence.
 Some children outgrow their asthma by adulthood.
 In general, the more severe the childhood asthma, the greater the likelihood that it will persist.